isa-group/SLA4OAI-TC/SLA-Spec-Presentation.md

 ### OpenAPI SIG

 ---
+# Abstract
+Service Level Agreements (SLAs) are a recurrent topic on every APIs on production.
+However, the documentation of SLAs is not standardized as  API itself.
+The SLA for OpenAPI Special Interest Group has been working on it to provide a common ground for express SLA definitions.
+In this talk, we will present the current work and the main use cases and benefits it leverages: ranging from SLA documentation, automatic SLA enforcement, automatic middleware configuration, to SLA checking, for example.

+---
 # SLA Spec

 - DSL for defining a set of metrics and constraints regarding service availability, quality of the service like minimal and maximal throughput, latency, quotas, rate-limits, pricing plans